XuehuanHe/XuehuanHe.github.io/_pages/research projects.md

 ## Modeling of the Interaction between Colon and Colonoscope during a Colonoscopy

 We simulated the insertion process of colonoscopes in colon models via ANSYS-LSDYNA.
 An uni-axial tension test was carried out to provide the mechanical properties of a porcine colon.
-The model developed in this project serves as a starting point in understanding the efficacy of SC colonoscopes in reducing patient pain considering the effects of patient characteristics, including gender, age, and region.
+The model developed in this project serves as a starting point in understanding the efficacy of Small colonoscopes in reducing patient pain considering the effects of patient characteristics, including gender, age, and region.

 ### Related Publications